KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 * For the Display Manager, I use LightDM (https://wiki.archlinux.org/title/LightDM).
 You also need to install a greeter to enable user login.
 I also install the `lightdm-gtk-greeter-settings` to easily configure the greeter with a GUI.

     ```
-    sudo pacman -S lightdm lightdm-gtk-greeter lightdm-gtk-greeter lightdm-gtk-greeter-settings
+    sudo pacman -S lightdm lightdm-gtk-greeter lightdm-gtk-greeter-settings
     ```

 * Any customisation can be done with `lightdm-gtk-greeter-settings`.

 ## App Launcher

 * For an efficient workflow, an app launcher that can be used to search and quick launchly a desired application is crucial.
-I wrote a previous [post](https://keepfloyding.github.io/posts/rofi-config-on-linux/) about using Rofi which is absolutely excellent application.
+I wrote a previous [post](https://keepfloyding.github.io/posts/rofi-config-on-linux/) about using Rofi which is an absolutely excellent application.
 However, I am trying out a new app launcher called [`Ulauncher`](https://ulauncher.io/) which looks very slick.
 To set it up:

     ```
     git clone https://aur.archlinux.org/ulauncher.git